marzeverett/vitaldb_manager/README.md

 # Data Streams
-We are going to try out 5 input data streams from the dataset and will restrict the number of samples to those that contain these datastreams.
+We are going to try out 6 input data streams from the dataset and will restrict the number of samples to those that contain these datastreams.
+Should have 44 samples total.

 ## Input Data Streams (Tables from Documentation)